juergenweb/JkImagePlaceholder/README.md

 ## Multi-language

-This module will be also shipped with the German translation file.
+This module includes the German translation file.